ujjwalguptaofficial/jsstore.docs/docs/where/index.md

 # Where

-The `where` clause can be used to filter records, similar to the SQL `WHERE` clause.
+The `where` option can be used to filter records, similar to the SQL `WHERE` clause.

 ## SQL